-Interconnection for large net-metering customers shall be governed by each utility's interconnection practices as set forth in a tariff filed with and approved by the commission and posted on the commission's website.
+(c) Interconnection for large net-metering customers shall be governed by each utility's interconnection practices as set forth in the utility's tariff filed with the commission.

-(c) With the exception of 903.02(t) and 905.07, and unless otherwise noted, these rules shall apply to rural electric cooperatives for which a certificate of deregulation is on file with the commission.
+(d) With the exception of Puc 903.02(no) and Puc 905.07, and unless otherwise noted, Puc 900 shall be applicable to rural electric cooperatives for which a certificate of deregulation is on file with the commission.
+Final Proposal includes changes to address HB 381 (2011, 168, eff.
+7-1-11).
+See t